Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reservations are now open for Spaceship Neptune, a pressurized vessel propelled by a giant space balloon that will fly about 30km above Earth, to the “edge of space”, where passengers can view the curve of the Earth from premium seats.

-Guests can look out at the Earth through "unprecedented" large windows, be served "world-class" meals with cocktails, toilets and even wifi, according to Teper.
+According to Teper, guests can view the Earth through "unprecedented" large windows, be served "world-class" meals with cocktails, toilets and even wifi.

 Passengers do not need training or coaching like space flights and this is seen as an advantage.
 The speed of the ship is slow, aiming for a gentle experience as passengers see their world from a different perspective.